ruxfabio16/Drone_FSR/README.md

 Quadcopter controller
 ===============

-The developed controller is inside the "quad_controller" folder.
+The developed controller is inside the "quad_control" folder.
 All the other folders are from the [RotorS MAV simulator](https://github.com/ethz-asl/rotors_simulator) and provide the dynamic Gazebo model of the [AscTec Hummingbird](http://www.asctec.de/en/uav-uas-drone-products/asctec-hummingbird/) quadcopter.

 Installation Instructions - Ubuntu 18.04 with ROS Melodic
 ---------------------------------------------------------